01-1/0/Want..md

 **Utilitarianism**: A consequentialist moral theory that seeks to maximize utility, for some definition of it.

-I deem this PQRSTU, pronounced pick we're stew.
+I deem this PQRSTU, pronounced "pick we're stew", or "We're Stew" for short.

 As for Quasiperfect, this isn't a perfect moral theory.
 For example, would you kill all of humanity for a trillion orgasming rats to orgasm forever?
 You wouldn't.
 But those rats want to orgasm forever.